 Alice Smith, a Punjima woman from Western Australia, remembers: "I didn't want to have my kids in hospital because the doctor is a man.
 Out in the bush you don't have anyone.
 The mother got to sit down by herself, and a woman is there just to help… None of the women used to go to the hospital.
 I used to have bush medicine all the time.
 If they get sick we know what tree to get, and to boil it or whatever we needed to do… I grew up in the bush and never had a tablet to fix me."

 For a medical environment to work for Aboriginal people it needs to overcome the barriers they perceive.
 Offering flexible and culturally appropriate care is vital.
 Good solutions include:

 - Employ Aboriginal doctors, nurses, midwives and staff.
-The number of Aboriginal patients attending a clinic increased “markedly” following the arrival of an Aboriginal doctor .
-“There is an element of difference when you have an Aboriginal face on the other side of the table,” says Aboriginal eye doctor Dr Kris Rallah-Baker .
-“Having Indigenous midwives sends the message that this is a culturally safe environment and ultimately women will be more likely to access that service,” observed Janine Mohamad, CEO of the Congress of Aboriginal and Torres Strait Islander Nurses and Midwives.
+The number of Aboriginal patients attending a clinic increased "markedly" following the arrival of an Aboriginal doctor.
+"There is an element of difference when you have an Aboriginal face on the other side of the table," says Aboriginal eye doctor Dr Kris Rallah-Baker.
+"Having Indigenous midwives sends the message that this is a culturally safe environment and ultimately women will be more likely to access that service," agrees Janine Mohamad, CEO of the Congress of Aboriginal and Torres Strait Islander Nurses and Midwives.
 And it works for patients who "build a bond" and "feel safe" with them.

 - Create an Aboriginal-friendly feel.
 Displaying Aboriginal artworks helps Aboriginal people relax and connect with the place.
 Aboriginal artwork on the outside of an ambulance also helps Indigenous communities develop a sense of pride and ownership in the vehicle .
 Images showing Aboriginal patients indicates "this is referring to me" to Aboriginal people.